iotaledger/hornet/documentation/docs/how_tos/using_docker.md

 ---
-description: Learn how to install and run a Hornet node using Docker.
+description: Learn how to install and run a HORNET node using Docker.
 It is recommended for macOS and Windows.
 image: /img/Banner/banner_hornet_using_docker.png
 keywords:
 - IOTA Node
-- Hornet Node
+- HORNET Node
 - Docker
 - Install
 - Run